fbpx

 Tajarin

-In the Piedmontese dialect, locals pronounce Taglioni or Tagliarini pasta as Tajarin, or tie-yah-reen.
-This may look like spaghetti but actually belongs to the ribbon pasta family.
+In the Piedmontese dialect, locals pronounce Taglioni or Tagliarini pasta as Tajarin or tie-yah-reen.
+This may look like spaghetti but belongs to the ribbon pasta family.

-While tajarin is incredibly thin à la cappellini, it measures 2-3 millimeters wide—thicker than cappellini’s 0.85 and 0.92 millimeters yet still thinner than tagliatelle which clocks in at around 6 millimeters.
+While tajarin is incredibly thin à la Cappellini, it measures 2-3 millimeters wide—thicker than Capellini’s 0.85 and 0.92 millimeters yet still thinner than tagliatelle, which clocks in at around 6 millimeters.
 Tajarin has a flat rather than round shape.

-The other big difference between tajarin and spaghetti?
+What is the other big difference between tajarin and spaghetti?
 While other pasta in Italy don’t use eggs or rely on flour like durum wheat or semolina, Tajarin is made from egg yolks and flour.
-This makes the flavor more savory, and it pairs well with light sauces like sage and butter or with delicate white truffles.
+This makes the flavor more savory, and it pairs well with light sauces like sage and butter or delicate white truffles.

-Traditionally, Tajarin pasta requires 1 egg per 100 grams of flour.
+Traditionally, Tajarin pasta requires one egg per 100 grams of flour.
 Some recipes may call for up to 40 yolks per kilo, though.
-If you’d like to make some of your own homemade pasta, be sure to check out our tips for making fresh pasta!
+If you’d like to make some of your homemade pasta, check out our tips for making fresh pasta!

 Vitello tonnato classic Piedmont food